 Schwab's LCR fluctuates period over period as a result of its liquidity profile, market conditions, client behavior, legal or regulatory developments, liquidity risk management limits, or other factors in the markets in which it operates.
-The Company's average LCR decreased between the second quarter and third quarter of 2025, from 142.86% to 134.23%, primarily due to greater client margin loan utilization and securities lending activities at the broker-dealer subsidiary.
+The Company's average LCR decreased between the third quarter and fourth quarter of 2025, from 134.23% to 131.13%, primarily due to greater client margin loan utilization at the broker-dealer subsidiary.